dtanner/dantanner/content/post/kotlin-v-java.md

 title: "Kotlin vs Java in 2021"
 description:
 date: "2021-10-26 20:00:00"
-categories: [bikes, telemetry]
+tags:
+  - kotlin
+  - java
+toc: true
+scrolltotop: true
 ---

-Since the arrival of Java 17, I've heard a few people wonder "Does Kotlin Still Make Sense, or Should I just use Java?"
+Since the arrival of Java 17, I've heard a few people wonder "Does Kotlin still make sense, or should I just use Java?"

 Short answer: Kotlin is still a far better language, and some of its critical design features will never be matched in Java.

-# Null Safety and Immutability
+## Null Safety and Immutability
 Kotlin lets you write elegant null-safe code, and forces you to be explicit about null-safety.

 For example, consider this data class: